What to expect at sea? How will I live aboard a cargo ship? What should I know?

 Visa

-Our information relates to German nationals.
+Our information refers to British citizens.

-Visa regulations can change at any time.
+Visa requirements are subject to change at any time.

 Washing